GerasimovskaMelanija/MyProjects/Code for nesting optimization problem/README.md

 2. Jupyter Notebook - code<br/>

 # Notes
-The language used in this Notebook is Macedonian.
+The language used in this Notebook for commenting is Macedonian.